flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

         If you are getting CTDs, it could be one of your peripherals disconnecting sometime during the flight, which then causes the sim to CTD.

         It could be anything from a usb drive to a controller.
 Please try to minimise how many peripherals you have connected.

+## Common MSFS Issues impacting all Aircraft

+??? failure "Latest Nvidia Driver Causes CTD"
+    ### Latest Nvidia Driver Causes CTD

+    !!! tip ""
+        *Affected versions: Stable, Development*

+    ^^Description^^

+    Reports on the MSFS forums note that CTD's are happening after updating to the latest driver's from Nvidia.
+See - [this forum post](https://forums.flightsimulator.com/t/new-nvidia-497-09-always-ctd/477825?page=3).

+    ^^Possible Solution or Workaround^^

+    Please roll back your drivers.
+[Driver Rollback Instructions | Nvidia](https://www.nvidia.com/en-gb/drivers/driver-rollback/)

+    ^^Additional Information^^

+    Driver version `472.47` seems to be compatible as reported by one of our contributors.

 ??? failure "CTD When Pressing **FLY** on World Menu"
     ### CTD when pressing **FLY** on world menu